zubinchopra/portaldocs/portal-sdk/generated/portalfx-style-guide.md

 </Definition>
 ```

-The styles included in the CSS file may now be used inside HTML templates:
+The styles that are included in the CSS file can now be used inside HTML templates, as in the  sample located at `<dir>\Client\V1\Parts\Custom\Templates\ExampleCustomPart.html`.

-`\Client\Parts\Custom\Templates\ExampleCustomPart.html`

 ```html
 <div class="ext-too-many-clicks-box" data-bind="visible: !allowMoreClicks()">